sshaiakhmedov/mochaa/test/README.md

 **Important to Start:**

 1. Follow https://nodejs.org/en/ to install and set **Node.js** environment.
 2. Follow https://mochajs.org/ to install Mocha framework to be able to use  Node.js' built-in assert module.
 _Unit test are performed using mocha library._

 3. Follow https://www.chaijs.com/ to use BDD / TDD assertion library.
 _Unit tests are performed using chai **Expect the BDD style.**_

+4. Follow https://eslint.org/docs/user-guide/getting-started and Terminal in WebStorm type:
+_npm install eslint --save-dev_
+_$ npx eslint --init_

+5.

 #### Note:
 if while creating git repository from WebStorm you pushed _node_modules_ and _.idea_ files,